 The college counselor at Lakeview Academy works with students in grades 9-12 and their families to plan and prepare for the process of gaining admittance to college and to help them make informed decisions about education beyond Lakeview Academy.
-Our Class of 2019 earned $4,289,992 in non-Hope Scholarship offers.
-See our list of recent college acceptances
+Our Class of 2020 earned $4,632,726 in non-Hope Scholarship offers.
+See their list of college acceptances

 A central tenet of Lakeview Academy is the school’s commitment to community service.
 Students must complete 60 hours of community service in grades 9 – 12 to graduate from Lakeview Academy.
 Fine Arts